dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Tracking-your-marketing-campaigns.md

 	http://mysite.com/myproduct.html?utm_source=GoogleSearch

-Hence Snowplow will classify the campaign as having source='GoogleSearch'.
+Hence DreamFactory will classify the campaign as having source='GoogleSearch'.
 If on the other hand the ad is shown on the Google Display Network, the link will read:

 	http://mysite.com/myproduct.html?utm_source=GoogleDispay

-Note: what actual text you choose to display if the source is Google, Google Search or Google Display is up to you: Snowplow take whatever text you provide and let you report against it.
+Note: what actual text you choose to display if the source is Google, Google Search or Google Display is up to you: DreamFactory take whatever text you provide and let you report against it.
 (So differentiate traffic from this source with others.)
 The important thing is that you consistently identify traffic from the same sources using the same `utm_source` parameter, so it is all correctly identified as coming from the same source.
 What you call that parameter, however, is entirely up to you.

 ##### 2. Adding utm_medium